lyvd/lyvd.github.io/index.md

 My name is Ly Vu Duc, and I am from Binh Phuoc, Vietnam.
 Currently, I am a Ph.D student at the Univerisity of Trento under the supervision of Prof. Fabio Massacci.

 ### Education
-* 2010~2015: Studying Information Security Engineer at Posts and Telecommunications Institute of Technology HCM Branch, Vietnam.
+* 2010~2015: Studying Information Security Engineer at Posts and Telecommunications Institute of Technology HCM Branch, Vietnam
 * 2015~2017: Master student Information Security at Hongik University, Korea
 * 2017~Current: Ph.D student Information Security at University of Trento, Italy

 ### Industrial Experience
 * 2019~2020: I spent around six months during an internship at SAP Labs France about software supply chain attacks.
+Particularly, I have been researching methods to detect malicious Python packages.

 ### Software
 * [C2Ass](https://github.com/lyvd/C2Ass): Simulation of an assembly code using [Keystone engine](https://www.keystone-engine.org/)